slashk/slashk.github.com/_posts/2011-04-30-openstack-nova-version.markdown

 _I just got back from the [OpenStack Developers Summit](http://summit.openstack.org/) and while I am still trying to compile my thoughts on the event, I thought I'd dash off this little tidbit:_

 A slight annoyance in administering (and troubleshooting) OpenStack Nova is identifying your installed version.
 This information is actually readily (i.e. programmatically) available within the code (_and logged at the beginning of most logfiles_), but we hadn't exposed it to administrators on the command line until [Nova trunk revision #1036](http://bazaar.launchpad.net/~hudson-openstack/nova/trunk/revision/1036).
-With this change, you can now simply type <span class="inline-code">nova-manage version list</span> to find which OpenStack Nova version is installed.
+With this change, you can now simply type <span class="code-inline">nova-manage version list</span> to find which OpenStack Nova version is installed.
 For example:

 {% highlight bash %}
 $ bin/nova-manage version list